jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 72513 - midwest - GWI - 32 pin template

+Changed:
+- Added logic so all 3 phases are always selected when in

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's
 - no close circuit disable fuse to remove
 - only one function changed per change mode activation?
 - Add phase/gnd cold load pickup display points for indication?

+- Why did we add the whole phase selector thing? - is this in the form6?

 Operation: